Magnetocalorics of singlet ground state induced moment magnets: Order parameter, magnetisations and critical temperature

-The order parameters, uniform and staggered magnetizations for the two cases and AFM transition temperature $T_m(h,\xi_s)$ and the critical field $h_c(\xi_s)$ are shown in the Figs.\ref{fig:FM-AFOP},\ref{fig:AF-Tm} which will be discussed in Sec.~\ref{sec:discussion}.
+The order parameters, uniform and staggered magnetisations for the two cases and AFM transition temperature $T_m(h,\xi_s)$ and the critical field $h_c(\xi_s)$ are shown in the Figs.\ref{fig:FM-AFOP},\ref{fig:AF-Tm} which will be discussed in Sec.~\ref{sec:discussion}.